Giveth/giveth-wiki/wiki/documentation/faq.md

 ## When will this Wiki be finished?

 Never!
-It is an evolving document that will continnue to be updated by community members like you! ;-)
+It is an evolving document that will continue to be updated by community members like you! ;-)

 ## What is a DAC?